-professor and co-chair of the Department of Anatomical Sciences at St. George's University School of Medicine.
-Dr. Raeburn also has significant experience in curriculum development, serving as assistant dean for curriculum in basic sciences and is chair of the Basic Sciences Curriculum Subcommittee.
-In this role, she is involved in expanding the teaching and assessment of communication skills and professional behaviors within the SOM courses.
+Dr. Kazzara Raeburn, is currently assistant professor and co-chair of the Department of Anatomical Sciences at St. George's University School of Medicine.
+Kazzara also has significant experience in curriculum development.
+She is assistant dean for curriculum in basic sciences and chair of the Basic Sciences Curriculum Subcommittee, where she is involved in expanding the teaching and assessment of communication skills and professional behaviors within the SOM courses.